mochi/mochikit/doc/rst/MochiKit/Signal.rst

 :mochidef:`connect(src, signal, dest[, func])`:

-    Connects a signal to a slot.
+    Connects a signal to a slot, and return a unique identifier that can be used to disconnect that signal.

     ``src`` is the object that has the signal.
 You may pass in a string, in which case, it is interpreted as an id for an HTML Element.